Location & Position

 Posterior Layer (Lower)

-• Peritoneum reflected from posterior/inferior surface
+• Reflected from posterior surface

 • Forms lower boundary of bare area